huhulacolle/SpaceX-Exo/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build and launch using Docker

+Run `docker-compose build` and then `docker-compose up` to  build the project and lauche it.
+You can also use `docker-compose up --build` to make oth commands in one.

+Access to the builded project on localhost:9000.

+Don't forget to kill your container with `docker-compose down` when you're done.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).